-45 U.S.C. § 822(b)(1)(E)
+1 49 U.S.C. § 22402(b)(1)(F)

-▼ 1.1: How does the Bureau define "economic development, including commercial and residential development, and related infrastructure and activities?"
+1.1) How does the Bureau define "economic development, including commercial and residential development, and related infrastructure and activities"?

 The RRIF TOD statute uses the phrase "economic development, including commercial and residential development" to describe an eligible purpose for RRIF loans.
 This phrase refers to any real estate development projects that enhance the economic vitality and competitiveness of the surrounding neighborhood and region, and provide new spaces and opportunities for commercial activity and housing.
-Eligible projects are not limited to real estate developments with commercial and residential uses; any land uses permitted under applicable local law and projects that are economically feasible based on applicants' own analysis and due diligence are eligible, including but not limited to office, institutional (e.g., civic, academic, health, etc.), industrial, entertainment, recreational, etc.
+Eligible projects are not limited to real estate developments with commercial and residential uses; any land uses permitted under applicable local law and projects that are economically feasible based on applicants' own analysis and due diligence are eligible, including but not limited to office, institutional (e.g., civic, academic, health, etc.), industrial, entertainment, recreational, etc. Eligible projects are not limited to construction of new buildings and facilities; projects that convert or rehabilitate existing buildings and facilities may be eligible as well.